Xunnamius/xscripts/lib/@black-flag/extensions/README.md

 }
 ```

+Note how, in the previous example, the option names passed to configuration
+keys, e.g. `{ demandThisOptionXor: ['my-argument'] }`, are represented by their
+exact _canonical_ names as defined (e.g. `'my‑argument'`) and not their aliases
+(`'arg1'`) or camel-case expanded forms (`'myArgument'`).
+All BFE configuration
+keys expect canonical option names in this way; passing an alias or a camel-case
+expansion will result in erroneous behavior.

+In the same vein, `withBuilderExtensions` will throw if you attempt to add a
+command option with a name, alias, or camel-case expansion that conflicts with
+another of that command's options.
+This sanity check takes into account the
+following [yargs-parser settings][51] configuration settings:
+`camel-case-expansion`, `strip-aliased`, `strip-dashed`.

 Also note how `withBuilderExtensions` returns a two-element array of the form:
 `[builder, withHandlerExtensions]`. `builder` should be exported as your
 command's [`builder`][5] function **without being invoked**.
 If you want to
 implement additional imperative logic, pass a `customBuilder` _function_ to
-`withBuilderExtensions` as demonstrated above; otherwise, you should pass a
+`withBuilderExtensions` as demonstrated in the previous example; otherwise, you
-options configuration _object_.
+should pass an options configuration _object_.

 On the other hand, `withHandlerExtensions` **should be invoked immediately**,
-and its return value should be exported as your command's `handler` function, as
+and its return value should be exported as your command's `handler` function as
-demonstrated above.
-You should pass a `customHandler` to `withHandlerExtensions`
+demonstrated in the previous example.
+You should pass a `customHandler` to
-upon invocation, though this is not required.
-If you call
+`withHandlerExtensions` upon invocation, though this is not required.
+If you
-`withHandlerExtensions()` without providing a `customHandler`, a placeholder
+call `withHandlerExtensions()` without providing a `customHandler`, a
-function that throws `CommandNotImplementedError` will be used instead,
+placeholder function that throws `CommandNotImplementedError` will be used
-indicating that the command has not yet been implemented.
-This mirrors [Black
+instead, indicating that the command has not yet been implemented.
+This mirrors
-Flag's default behavior for unimplemented command handlers][6].
+[Black Flag's default behavior for unimplemented command handlers][6].

 #### New Option Configuration Keys